uspki/policies/certificate-policy.md

 When the compliance auditor finds a discrepancy between the requirements of this CP or the stipulations in the CPS and the design, operation, or maintenance of the CAs, the following actions shall be performed:
 •	The compliance auditor shall note the discrepancy;
 •	The compliance auditor shall notify the responsible party promptly; and
-•	The party responsible for correcting the discrepancy will propose a remedy, including expected time for completion, to the FPKI Policy Authority.
+•	The party responsible for correcting the discrepancy will propose a remedy, including expected time for completion, to the FPKIPA.

-Depending upon the nature and severity of the discrepancy, and how quickly it can be corrected, the FPKI Policy Authority may decide to temporarily halt operation of the CA or RA, to revoke a certificate issued to the CA or RA, or take other actions it deems appropriate.
+Depending upon the nature and severity of the discrepancy, and how quickly it can be corrected, the FPKIPA may decide to temporarily halt operation of the CA or RA, to revoke a certificate issued to the CA or RA, or take other actions it deems appropriate.
 A compliance audit may be required to confirm the implementation and effectiveness of the remedy.

 ## 8.6 Communication of results